Enhancing Virtual Try-On with Synthetic Pairs and Error-Aware Noise Scheduling: Experiments

-In Tab. \ref{tab:metrics}, \Ours{} is our model using GAN method GP-VTON \citep{gp-vton} to generate the initial image and is trained without synthetic data augmentation. \Ours{}+H2G-UH/FH trains with either H2G-UH or H2G-FH.
-We add the upper-body synthetic subset H2G-UH for the upper-body-human dataset VITON-HD, and the full-body synthetic H2G-FH when on DressCode-Upper. \Ours{}(SD)+H2G-UH/FH further uses diffusion model CatVTON \citep{catvton} to generate the initial image. \Ours{} and \Ours{}+H2G-UH/FH improve the GAN baselines while \Ours{}(SD)+H2G-UH/FH gains over the SD-based methods.
-Note that while using the diffusion model to generate the initial image gives better performance in \Ours{}(SD)+H2G-UH/FH, it also introduces higher computational costs.
-Overall, our refinement model improves the metrics of existing methods on both datasets, with further improvements from incorporating synthetic training pairs.
+We report results of multiple variants of our approach. \Ours{} uses GAN-based GP-VTON \citep{gp-vton} to generate the initial image that was trained without synthetic data augmentation. \Ours{}+H2G-UH/FH trains with either H2G-UH or H2G-FH.
+We add the upper-body synthetic subset H2G-UH for the upper-body-human dataset VITON-HD, and the full-body synthetic H2G-FH when on DressCode-Upper. \Ours{}(SD)+H2G-UH/FH uses the diffusion-based CatVTON \citep{catvton} to generate the initial image.